 Several members of the Board serve on the Montezuma Design Committee as Friends of the Montezuma Heritage Park to help preserve our rich Erie Canal Heritage.
-One of the Society’s most exciting projects is a historic mural/model boat for the Park and Town.
-The mural painted by Dawn Jordan, was competed in 2012 in the Park on the historic site the mural is based on.
+One of the Society’s most exciting projects is are two historic murals that were sponsored by MHS for the Park and Town.
+The murals were painted by Dawn Jordan, muralist to has painted several murals in communities on the Erie Canal History from Macedon to Syracuse.
 In 2009, an Archaeological Dig was conducted under the guidance of David Babson, Archaeologist.
 This has resulted in a collection of artifacts from the Clinton’s Ditch Lock 62 site in the area of the lock tenders home.

 The Montezuma Historical Society fosters local community pride in our heritage to ensure that our history will be preserved and appreciated for generations to come.
-We are committed to encouraging public interest by sponsoring historical meetings, educational programs, and supporting preservation of our historical resources.
+We are committed to encouraging public interest by sponsoring historical meetings, educational programs, and supporting the preservation of our historic resources.

-Specially scheduled programs are offered seasonally between May and October at the Historic Mentz Church in Montezuma, NY.
-In addition to programs at the church we host events in Montezuma Heritage Park including historic walking tours and a Montezuma 5K Run/Walk.
+Specially scheduled programs are offered seasonally between May and October NY.
+In addition to programs at the former Mentz Church, we host events in Montezuma Heritage Park including historic walking tours and a Montezuma 5K Run/Walk.
 Check our calendar for scheduled events.